truenas/documentation/content/SCALECLIReference/Sharing/CLINFS.md

 {{< expand "Using the Create Command" "v" >}}

 #### Description
-The `create`  has 1 required property, `path` and 12 optional properties listed in **Create Command Optional Properties** below to include in the command string.
+The `create` has one required property, `path`.
+The **Create Command Optional Properties** section below lists the 12 optional properties.
 Enter a property argument using the `=` delimiter to separate property and value.
 Enter a string value enclosed in double quotes.
 If entering a property argument with multiple values, enclose the values in square brackets `[]`, use double quotes around each value, and separate each with a comma and space.
 Properties arguments for an array use the `{}` curly brackets to enclose property arguments.
-The array property arguments are enclosed in `[]`square brackets, with both property and values double-quoted and using either the `:` or `=` delimiter to separate them.
+Enclose array property arguments in `[]`square brackets, with both property and values double-quoted and using either the `:` or `=` delimiter to separate them.
-Multiple array property arguments within the `{}` are separated by a comma and space.
+Separate multiple array property arguments within the `{}` with a comma and space.
 Enter the command string, then press <kbd>Enter</kbd>
 See array example in the **Usage** section below.